 Please provide adequate time for the MPR team to give your project the attention it deserves.
-Keep in mind that the office completes more than 3,000 jobs each year, including ads, news releases, photo sessions, proofreading, name badge and business card requests, fliers, etc. Our request process ensures that your projects are completed in a timely manner.
+Keep in mind that our staff, in addition to our ongoing duties, completes more than 3,000 requested jobs each year, including ads, news releases, photo sessions, proofreading, name badges and business cards, flyers, etc. Our request process via www.
+CF.edu/MPRservices ensures that your projects are received, assigned, tracked and completed in a timely manner.